mveteanu/CodeAvenger/_posts/1997-03-01-Dissasembling-a-computer-virus.md

 To my surprise, it was a romanian virus (based on the text messages contained inside).

 For educational purposes, I commented out the code of entire virus, as well as the effects of this virus...
+I even created an 'installer' like application.
+Let's be clear: the installer is mine... the virus provenience is unknown.

 I commented out the virus in romanian since this will be used in an educational paper that I plan to publish.